-Tech concerns limit Macau casinos’ recovery: panel
+Tech to help Macau casinos recover, regulation needed: panel

 Technology could play a role in the recovery of gaming businesses amid social distancing measures implemented in a number of jurisdictions as part of efforts to stem the novel coronavirus pandemic.
 But cashless solutions applicable to gaming floors, in the Macau context, could take time to be adopted due to regulatory concerns, said industry experts on Tuesday during a webinar panel discussion.

-The initiative, titled “Macau Gaming Tourism: The Road to Recovery”, was hosted by Macau law firm MdME Lawyers.
+The initiative, titled “Macau Gaming Tourism: The Road to Recovery”, was hosted by Macau law firm MdME Lawyers, and moderated by the firm’s managing partner, Rui Proença.

 One of the panellists, Lloyd Robson, general manager for the Asia Pacific region at casino gaming supplier Aristocrat Leisure Ltd, pointed out that an immediate impact resulting from the challenge of the Covid-19 pandemic were the changes seen in the floor configurations for gaming machines.